Euston railway station: High Speed 2

 In March 2010 the Secretary of State for Transport, Andrew Adonis announced that Euston was the preferred southern terminus of the planned High Speed 2 line, which would connect to a newly built station near Curzon Street and Fazeley Street in Birmingham.
 This would require expansion to the south and west to create new sufficiently long platforms.
 These plans involved a complete reconstruction, involving the demolition of 220 Camden Council flats, with half the station providing conventional train services and the new half high-speed trains.
-The Command Paper suggested rebuilding the Arch, and included an artist's impression of it.
+The Command Paper suggested rebuilding the Arch, and included an artist's impression.

 The station is to have seven new platforms dropped from an original planned eight, taking the total to 23, with 10 dedicated to HS2 services and 13 to conventional lines at a low level.
 The flats demolished for the extension would be replaced by significant building work above.
 The Underground station would be rebuilt and connected to adjacent Euston Square station.
 As part of the extension beyond Birmingham, the Mayor of London's office believed it will be necessary to build the proposed Crossrail 2 line via Euston to relieve 10,000 extra passengers forecast to arrive during an average day.

 To relieve pressure on Euston during and after rebuilding for High Speed 2, HS2 Ltd has proposed the diversion of some services to Old Oak Common (for Crossrail).
 This would include eight commuter trains per hour originating/terminating between Tring and Milton Keynes Central inclusive.
 In 2016, the Mayor Sadiq Khan endorsed the plans and suggested that all services should terminate at Old Oak Common while a more appropriate solution is found for Euston.

 The current scheme does not provide any direct access between High Speed 2 at Euston and the existing High Speed 1 at St Pancras.
 In 2015, plans were announced to link the two stations via a travelator service.
 Platforms 17 and 18 closed in May and June 2019 for High Speed 2 preparation work.